AUVSL/UWB-Jackal-World/README.md

    - In the case you get a `#include "ui_DialogKeyboard.h"` compile error
    - Navigate to the `sjtu-drone` directory (i.e `roscd sjtu-drone`)
    - Navigate to the `src` folder
-   - Edit the `DialogKeyboard.cpp` file and add above the `#include "ui_DialogKeyboard.h"` statement a blank line.
+   - Edit the `DialogKeyboard.cpp` file and add above the `#include "ui_DialogKeyboard.h"` statement and add a blank line.
    - Save changes and rerun the `catkin_make`
    - (The known issue is posted here: https://github.com/tahsinkose/sjtu-drone/issues/6)